bbkane/bbkane.github.io/_posts/2017-10-27-An-Isolated-and-Reproducible-Ansible-and-Vagrant-Setup.md

 to install a new one with Anaconda.
-This has two purposes- it gets me a modern and easily uninstallable version of Python, and it will let me isolate my Ansible install from the rest of the system, making it easier to install multiple versions of Ansible and uninstall it.
+This has two purposes- it gets me a modern and easily uninstallable version of Python, and it will let me isolate my Ansible install from the rest of the system, making it easier to install multiple versions of Ansible and also uninstall it.

 ## Install Anaconda Python